digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 <strong>These figures actually relate to <u>better</u> compression (over JPG and PNG)</strong>.

-<strong>Many images (of any format) on the web are unoptimized, so if you are compressing/optimizing images for the first time, there will be additional savings, sometimes significant</strong>.
+Many images (of any format) on the web are unoptimized, so <strong>if you are compressing/optimizing images for the first time, there will be additional savings, sometimes significant</strong>.

 <h3>Images on this page - An experiment</h3>

 While putting this article together, I thought I'd carry out an experiment.
 There are a number of images in this article and

-Many developers will be aware of Lighthouse, a Google tool for measuring page speed, giving a score out of 100.
+Many developers will be aware of <a href="https://developers.google.com/web/tools/lighthouse" target="_blank" rel="noreferrer noopener">Lighthouse</a>, a Google tool for measuring page speed, giving a score out of 100.
 Lighthouse also suggests ways to speed up your web pages.
 Google uses page speed as a metric in search rankings.

 A measurement of a lighthouse test involves "use next-gen image formats".
 WebP is a next-gen image format, the only one with strong browser support.